 There are many credit cards out there.
 But when it comes to most of our travels, I can share with you the cards that have gotten me and my family free tickets simply by using the points earned with these credit cards.
 These points could be used for airfare, hotel, car rentals.
 The points earned from these cards have been our ticket to traveling the world:

 d.
-Chase Freedom and Freedom Unlimited cards – excellent cards that earn Ultimate Rewards points.
+Chase Freedom Flex and Chase Freedom Unlimited – excellent cards that earn Ultimate Rewards points.
 The Chase Freedom offers rotational deals where you get to earn more points each quarter.
 The Freedom Unlimited gets you 1.5x for every dollar you spend. ((I don’t have an active link at the time)

 I value my points earned with Chase.
 Here’s a write-up I wrote last year as to how we travel for nearly free (click here) with points earned with these credit cards.